PepsiCo Breaks Out The Bubbly With $3.2 Billion Deal For SodaStream

 PepsiCo has announced plans to buy Israel-based fizzy drink maker SodaStream in a deal valued at $3.2 billion.

-It's the latest foray into more-healthful offerings for the food and beverage giant, which has shifted away from its roots in cola toward products such as hummus and kombucha under the leadership of outgoing CEO Indra Nooyi.
+It's the latest foray into more-healthful offerings for the food and beverage giant, which has has shifted from soft drinks toward products such as juices, hummus and oatmeal.

-"PepsiCo and SodaStream are an inspired match," Nooyi said in a statement Monday.
+"PepsiCo and SodaStream are an inspired match," CEO Indra Nooyi, who has spearheaded the shift toward healthier products, said in a statement Monday.
 She added that SodaStream is in line with the company's "philosophy of making more nutritious products while limiting our environmental footprint."

 SodaStream sells machines that allow people to add carbonation to tap water at home, as well as syrups to flavor it.